Explicación breve sobre la direfencia entre el pretérito imperfecto y el pretérito indefinido.

 Tiempo verbal (Verb tense)Regla (Rule)Ejemplo (Example)

-Pretérito IndefinidoUna acción que pasó y terminó en el pasado (An action that happened and ended in the past)Aprobé el máster en 2022 (I passed the master's in 2022)
+Pretérito IndefinidoUna acción que pasó y terminó en el pasado (An action that happened and finished in the past)Aprobé el máster en 2022 (I passed the master's in 2022)

-Pretérito IndefinidoEvento en el pasado (Event in the past)El profesor suspendió la clase por la lluvia (The teacher cancelled the class because of the rain)
+Pretérito IndefinidoEvento en el pasado (Event in the past)El profesor suspendió la clase por la lluvia (The teacher canceled the class because of the rain)

-Pretérito ImperfectoAcción habitual o repetida en el pasado (Habitual or repeated action in the past)Siempre enseñaba en la escuela primaria (I always taught in primary school)
+Pretérito ImperfectoAcción habitual o repetida en el pasado (Habitual or repeated action in the past)Siempre enseñaba en la escuela primaria (I/He/She always used to teach in primary school)

 Pretérito ImperfectoCómo era un lugar o situación en el pasado (How a place or situation was in the past)La escuela era antigua y tenía patio grande (The school was old and had a large playground)

-Pretérito Imperfecto + Pretérito IndefinidoEl imperfecto describe la situación y el indefinido dice qué pasó (The imperfect describes the situation and the simple past tells what happened)Mientras veníamos de clase, llamó mi madre (While we were coming from class, my mother called)
+Pretérito Imperfecto + Pretérito IndefinidoEl imperfecto describe la situación y el indefinido dice qué pasó (The imperfect describes the situation and the preterite says what happened)Mientras veníamos de clase, llamó mi madre (While we were coming from class, my mother called)

 Exceptions!